Sylvain Cossette

 Sylvain Cossette (born May 8, 1963) is a French-Canadian singer from Grand-Mère, Quebec (located in the Mauricie region).
 He was a founding member of the Quebec-based English-language band Paradox in 1984 before becoming a French-language solo artist by 1994.

 Career

-During his career he has sold over one million albums (12 Gold and Platinum), recorded thirty-two No. 1 hit songs and eight Number 1 albums, earned six Silver, Gold and Platinum Tickets, won 10 Quebec Felix Music Awards, six Socan awards and four Juno nominations, and performed in Canada and Europe in the hit stage musicals Notre Dame De Paris and Dracula.
+During his career he has performed in Canada and Europe in the hit stage musicals Notre Dame De Paris and Dracula.
 Cossette's 2001 album Rendez-vous was certified Platinum by the CRIA in November 2002.